 The Dental Hygiene Program includes a background of general studies, dental science, and clinical skills with which the student becomes a proficient provider of oral health care while working under the supervision of a dentist.

-The goals of the Dental Hygiene Technology program are:
+The goals of the Dental Hygiene Technology (DHT) program are:

 In addition to the special admission policies for Allied Health Sciences programs, the Dental Hygiene Program utilizes the following factors in ranking and acceptance of applicants:

 All DHT courses must be taken in sequence.
 All required science courses must be taken in the semester as listed if applicant is admitted to the program OR any of the courses may be completed prior to the beginning of the program in August.
 Admission to the DHT program is required prior to enrolling in any DHT courses.
 All DHT courses are taught on the Oak Ridge Branch Campus.

 The program in dental hygiene is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.